 By default, the proxy server only allows connections to discovered ONS peers and the firewall blocks all IP traffic between the GCC network and LAN.
 You can, however, provision proxy tunnels to allow up to 12 additional destinations for SOCKS version 5 connections to non-ONS nodes.
 You can also provision firewall tunnels to allow up to 12 additional destinations for direct IP connectivity between the GCC network and LAN.
 Proxy and firewall tunnels include both a source and destination subnet.
 The connection must originate within the source subnet and terminate within the destination subnet before either the SOCKS connection or IP packet flow is allowed.
 A proxy connection is allowed if the CTC client is in a source subnet and the requested destination is in the destination subnet.
 Firewall tunnels allow IP traffic to route between the node Ethernet and pdcc interfaces.
-An inbound Ethernet packet is allowed through the firewall if its source address matches a tunnel destination.
-An inbound pdcc packet is allowed through the firewall if its source address matches a tunnel destination and its destination address matches a tunnel source.
+An inbound Ethernet packet is allowed through the firewall if its source address matches a tunnel source and its destination matches a tunnel destination and its destination address matches a tunnel source.
 Tunnels only affect TCP and UDP packets.